Ugandan journalists are supported to re-evaluate their potentials and weakness, identify opportunities and become gender ambassadors

 By Nankwanga Eunice Kasirye

-The media statistics about women in terms of representation and relevance in Ugandan media are so pathetic that a robust collaborative approach is required to achieve fair and better representation.
+The media statistics about women in terms of representation and relevance in Ugandan media are pathetic.

 Keno Lilian is an IAWRT Uganda Re discover to Re impose mentor.

 Lilian believes that making serious preparations for every assignment as a journalist puts one in charge of their own job and a master of every task.